 This is your chance to have a say.
 We want to hear from you about your experiences.
 Our success depends on getting it right for our staff.
 We need to know what your experience of The University of Waikato is like.
-What do you enjoy about working with The University of Waikato and what would make it even better?
 This is your chance to tell us what it’s really like and tell us what matters to you.
 The University of Waikato’s senior leadership team have instigated this survey to find out what staff think and they will be considering the results once they have been properly collated.

 The survey will be available online.
 You will receive an email inviting you to complete the survey with the website address you need to access the survey and all the instructions you need to complete the survey.
 If you have any difficulties accessing the survey contact Mike Bell, ext 8894 email firstname.lastname@example.org.

 This survey will be conducted online.
-It will be anonymous and confidential and all responses will be submitted directly to Voice Project - an external survey provider for analysis.
-The University of Waikato will not have access to individual responses and reports will only be generated for groups of 10 or more responses.
+It will be anonymous and confidential and all responses will be submitted directly to SurveyMonkey.

-On average it should take about 20 to 30 minutes to complete the full 145 item survey.
-The 2012 average was 21 to 25 minutes.
-The short 25 item is expected to take most staff less than five minutes.
+On average it should take about 5 to 7 minutes to complete the 28 item survey.
 It is possible to complete part of the survey and later return to complete the remainder (using the link provided in the email invitation).
-On completion you are provided with an opportunity to review your responses before submitting.
+On completion you may review your responses before submitting.

 We are conducting the survey online as it will ensure a high response rate and offers the best efficiencies and value for money option.
 The survey is available online from any computer with internet access.
 If you are having difficulty accessing the survey online, contact Mike Bell, ext 8894 email firstname.lastname@example.org.

-Your response to the survey is submitted directly to Voice Project (the external survey provider).
+Your response to the survey is submitted directly to SurveyMonkey.
 Voice Project analyses all staff responses and generates reports of trends.
 Reports will be compiled summarising trends across The University of Waikato and also within top and second tier units (i.e. Faculty and School or Division and next level unit or equivalent where 10 or more responses have been received).
 The data will also be analysed to determine if different groups of staff have unique experiences and concerns (eg. academic/ general staff).
 The University of Waikato will not be able to identify your specific response.
 The survey is anonymous.
-To ensure confidentiality, Voice Project analyse all data and will only report aggregated scores from groups of 10 or more respondents.
+To ensure confidentiality, when w eanalyse data we will only report aggregated scores from groups of 10 or more respondents.

-No. Individual responses will remain confidential and Voice project will only report aggregated scores from groups of 10 or more respondents.
+No. Individual responses will remain confidential and we will only report aggregated scores from groups of 10 or more respondents.

-It is important that we capture demographic data so that we can determine how particular groups experience working at The University of Waikato and so we can develop appropriate target actions to improve their working experience.
+It is important that we include demographic data so that we can determine how particular groups experience working at The University of Waikato and so we can develop appropriate target actions to improve their working experience.
 The following demographic information will be linked to each response: organisational unit, length of service, gender, and academic/general category.